 At the end of March, David Wilson, M.D., joined Mercy Clinic Internal Medicine, doubling the number of doctors there.

 Ross is a geriatrician, board-certified in internal medicine and geriatric medicine.
 She will focus on caring for aging patients.
-Ross graduated from medical school at The University of Oklahoma, earned a Master of Education with emphasis in gerontology from the University of Central Oklahoma, and completed a fellowship in geriatric medicine at The University of Oklahoma.
+Ross graduated from medical school at The University of Oklahoma, earned a Master of Education with an emphasis in gerontology from the University of Central Oklahoma, and completed a fellowship in geriatric medicine at The University of Oklahoma.

 “I’m passionate about managing illness, promoting physical activity and helping my patients maintain independence,” said Ross.
 “Addressing the many health needs of our aging family members can be challenging and complicated, yet absolutely rewarding.
 It’s important to communicate effectively so my patients and their families can rest assured I’m looking out for their sincere best interests.”